thakkarparth007/copilot-explorer/posts/copilot-internals.md

 This was a fun little project, but it required some manual annotation/reverse engineering.
 I'd like to automate a good amount of this so I can also explore different versions of Copilot, or explore Copilot labs...or in general just perform automatic decompilation of obfuscated JS code.
 My initial experiments with using ChatGPT/Codex were encouraging, but the issue is they're not reliable.
 I have an idea in mind to automatically check if the decompilation is correct, by basically doing a form of abstract interpretation.
 But that's for another day.

 The code for this project is available [here](https://github.com/thakkarparth007/copilot-explorer).
-Feel free to poke around, file issues and send PRs in case you have any suggestions or improvements (e.g., you could annotate some more interesting modules, or post your own findings there).
+Feel free to poke around, file issues and send PRs in case you have any suggestions or improvements.
+E.g., you could annotate some more interesting modules, or post your own findings there!.